 By UCSF School of Pharmacy Editorial Staff / Mon Feb 23, 2009

-Two new associate dean positions have been created in the UCSF School of Pharmacy to expand the School's partnerships with industry and extend its work globally.
-This work now will be coordinated by Daniel Santi, MD, PhD, associate dean for external scientific affairs and Steven Kayser, PharmD, associate dean for global affairs.
+Two new associate dean positions have been created in the UCSF School of Pharmacy to expand the School’s partnerships with industry and extend its work globally.
+This work now will be coordinated by Daniel Santi, MD, PhD, associate dean of external scientific affairs and Steven Kayser, PharmD, associate dean of global affairs.
 The appointments took effect January 1, 2009.

 “We need these positions to help meet our strategic plan goals,” says Mary Anne Koda-Kimble, PharmD, dean of the School.
 “Dan and Steve were excellent candidates.
 Dan retired from the faculty in 2000, and Steve will retire from the faculty this summer.
 They both have the breadth of experience, the time, and the commitment needed to return and assume these and other responsibilities part time.
 The School is fortunate, indeed.”